rkirk7/GlobetrottingKirks/blog-posts/2018-12-10-is-a-river-cruise-for-you-take-a-virtual-ride-on-the-rhein-main-and-danube-rivers-on-uniworld.md

----
-title: "Is a river cruise for you?
-Take a virtual ride on the Rhein, Main and Danube rivers on Uniworld"
+# Is a river cruise for you?
+Take a virtual ride on the Rhein, Main and Danube rivers on Uniworld
-date: 2018-12-10
-categories:
-  - "europe"
-  - "river-cruise"
-  - "travel"
-tags:
-  - "budapest"
-  - "danube"
-  - "european-river-cruise"
-  - "uniworld"
-coverImage: "2018-river-cruise-middle-rhine-valley-schc3b6nburg-castle-above-oberwesel-img_0414.jpg"
----
+*2018-12-10*

 We are active, independent travelers who took our first river cruise from Amsterdam to Budapest (almost) on the Uniworld River Princess starting Aug.
 5, 2018.
 If you're considering a European river cruise, here's what to expect.